jsteigelman/artwork/README.md

 # Artist Website

-This is a professional artist [website](https://joeysteigelman.com/) built using React.
+This is a professional artist [website](https://joeysteigelman.com/) built with React.

 ### Website Pages